 Question: What is foreclosure?

-Foreclosure is a legal process in which the rights to a property is taken away from the owner and the property is then sold to satisfy unpaid mortgages and liens against the property.
+Foreclosure is a legal process in which the rights to a property is taken away from the owner and the property is then sold to satisfy unpaid mortgages and/or other liens held against the property.

 Question: When do foreclosure proceedings start?